z-aqib/machine-learning-algorithms/challenger1/README.md

 - greater estimators == lower learning rate
 - bagging on best params didnt do so well and underperformed the model
 - PCA does not perform well
+- algorithm feature importance performs well, but not the best. with the same parameters and 78 features, the model performed better in 3 decimal places.

 ### Analyzing Estimators with AdaBoost
 | case number | n estimators | kaggle accuracy |